ckan/ckanext-scheming/README.md

 For datasets it is used to set the URL for searching this type of dataset.

-Normal datasets would be available under `/dataset`, but datasets with the schema above would appear under `/camel-photos` instead.
+Normal datasets would be available under `/dataset`, but datasets with the `camel_photos.json` schema above would appear under `/camel-photos` instead.

-For organizations this field should be set to "organization" as some parts of CKAN depend on this value not changing.
+For organizations this field should be set to `"organization"` as some parts of CKAN depend on this value not changing.